kevindudeja/CSE4020/README.md

 3. Getting started with Machine Learning - https://machinelearningmastery.com/best-machine-learning-resources-for-getting-started/ (***Recommended Read***)
 4. A List of Data Science and Machine Learning Resources - https://conductrics.com/data-science-resources/
 5. Numsense!
 Data Science for the Layman: No Math Added - Available for free on the Kindle or buy for Rs1700/-

+#### Suggestions
+1. Follow one single book, don't be bogged with learning Linear Algebra first, easier to do it on the go